All God's Children Need Traveling Shoes: Style

-Even though Traveling Shoes can be read on its own, Angelou connects the events in this book with her previous volumes, as she had done throughout her series.
+Even though Traveling Shoes can be read on its own, Angelou connects the events in the book with her previous volumes, as she had done throughout her series.
 As McPherson states, "Everyday experiences serve as links to Angelou's past and thus embody powerful meanings".
-Events that occur in this book and Angelou's responses to them evoke earlier moments in her previous books; for example, Angelou responds to her son's accident with muteness, as she had responded to her rape in Caged Bird.
-As is customary in autobiography in general, she uses the literary convention of flashbacks in order to tie this book to its predecessors.
-She uses humor, another convention she has used before, both to criticize racism and to balance her weighty insights.
+Events that occur in the book and Angelou's responses to them evoke earlier moments in her previous books; for example, Angelou responds to her son's accident with muteness, as she had responded to her rape in Caged Bird.
+As is customary in autobiography in general, she uses the literary convention of flashbacks in order to tie events that occur in the book to its predecessors.
+She uses humor, another convention she had used before, both to criticize racism and to balance her insights.
 She also uses quotes from literary sources, especially the Bible, which demonstrates that she has not lost contact with her family roots as she searches for a home and for her identity.

 Traveling Shoes is "more tightly controlled" than Angelou's previous books, most likely due to the dominance of the travel motif.
+Gagiano compares this book with three other travel narratives written by female authors from the West: The Devil that Danced on the Water, by Aminatta Forna; Red Dust Road, by Jackie Kay; and Looking for Transwonderland, by Noo Saro-Wiwa.
 Setting, always an important element for Angelou, becomes even more important in this book.
-Unlike her previous books, most of this book's action occurs in one setting, Accra, which contributes to and is tightly connected with her personal development.
-Angelou's feelings towards living in Ghana are ambivalent, which provides Traveling Shoes with richness and depth.
-Many feel that Angelou's inclusion of her tour with The Blacks to Berlin and Venice as a digression that detracts from the African setting, but Lupton sees it as a contribution to her character development and provides the book with a "universal quality" as Angelou reaches beyond the confines of her personal life and encounters racism in Germany.
-During this trip, she comes to see her fellow African-Americans differently, as more spirited than the Africans she has met in Ghana.
+Unlike her previous books, most of the action in Traveling Shoes occurs in one setting, Accra, which contributes to and is tightly connected with her personal development.
+Angelou feels ambivalence about living in Ghana, which provides Traveling Shoes with richness and depth.
+Angelou's inclusion of her tour with The Blacks to Berlin and Venice is a digression that detracts from the African setting, but Lupton sees it as a contribution to Angelou's character development and provides the book with a "universal quality" as Angelou reaches beyond the confines of her personal life and encounters racism in Germany.
+During this trip, she comes to see her fellow African Americans differently, as more spirited than the Africans she has met in Ghana.